Azure/azure-powershell/src/VMware/docs/New-AzVMwarePSCredentialExecutionParameterObject.md

 # New-AzVMwarePSCredentialExecutionParameterObject

 ## SYNOPSIS
-Create a local PS Credential Execution object
+Create a in-memory object for PSCredentialExecutionParameter

 ## SYNTAX